 This morning I had a business meeting with my bank manager.
 As bank managers go, she is lovely.
 Having shared with her that my mother just sold her house and how stressful that has been, she asked me how much my mother got for her house and then she asked me how much she paid for the new place.
-Then (wait for it …) she asked how my mum was going to invest the money she made.
+And then (wait for it) she asked how my mum was going to invest the money she made.
 Really?!
 When does chasing the business become downright rude?
-I think she crossed the line here.
+I felt she crossed the line.

 There is another issue here – What I perceive as assertive confidence, may appear utterly rude to someone else.
+I suppose it is subjective to a degree.
 Is it possible to be assertive and humble at the same time?

 a feeling of self-assurance arising from one’s appreciation of one’s own abilities or qualities.

 assertiveness is the quality of being confident without being aggressive.